jzhou1318/fa22tapeout-course-dev/notes/index.md

 ### Behavioral Models

 Verifying our digital systems will generally require some form of whole-system integrated simulation, often requiring interaction with an analog sub-system.
-In the context, the parametric spec-table ceases to really describe the analog circuits very well; we need a better indication of what they *do*, or in other words, how they *behave*.
+In this context, the parametric spec-table ceases to really describe the analog circuits very well; we need a better indication of what they *do*, or in other words, how they *behave*.
 For example, here's a very-analog circuit that appears over-and-over in modern SoCs: [Banba's sub-1V band-gap reference](https://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.825.9557&rep=rep1&type=pdf).

 ![image-20210208113359635](../assets/banba.png)